Viral Scandal: Production

 The project was first announced in February 2021.
 Filming for the drama began in late May 2021 with a lock-in taping set-up.

 Initially known as Viral, it was later changed to Viral Scandal in October 2021.

 Timeslot

 Viral Scandal replaced Huwag Kang Mangamba on November 15, 2021, in a later timeslot at 9:30 PM.
-ABS-CBN decided to adjust Marry Me, Marry You's timeslot at 8:45 PM.
+ABS-CBN decided to adjust Marry Me, Marry You's timeslot at 8:45 PM on Kapamilya Channel, Kapamilya Online Live, A2Z, TV5, and Jeepney TV.

 The show ended on May 13, 2022, with a total of 127 episodes and was replaced by 2 Good 2 Be True, but the schedule time is 8:45 PM, while The Broken Marriage Vow took over Viral Scandal's timeslot.

+Re-runs

+The series re-aired on Jeepney TV and All TV from May 19 to October 6, 2024.
+It also had re-runs on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from January 6 to July 4, 2025, replacing the re-runs of The Killer Bride and replaced by re-runs of Pamilya Sagrado.

 Spin-off

 It was announced on March 9, 2022, that a spin-off was being teased during a virtual charity event in collaboration with drama anthology show Maalaala Mo Kaya.
 Dubbed as Ang Kulit ng Pag-Ibig, it focuses on the "hidden chapter" of Pogs and Bea, portrayed by cast members Aljon Mendoza and Karina Bautista respectively.
 Directed by Raz de la Torre, it released on March 16, 2022, on the ABS-CBN Entertainment YouTube channel.